daronphang/programming-resources/C#/C#.md

 C# demands that all program logic be contained with a type definition.
 A type is a general term referring to a member of the set: class, interface, structure, enumeration, and delegate.
 Unlike other languages, it is **not possible** to create global functions or global points of data.

+The class that defines the Main() is termed the application object.
+It is possible for a single executable application to have more than one application object (useful for performing unit tests), but the compiler must know which Main() should be used as the entry point.
+This can be done via '<StartupObject>' element in the project file.

 ## Console app

 ```c#